murilobast/apichallenge/README.md

 #####How to use
 ...

-##Contribute
+##Feedback
-Every little feedback and help is needed for this repo!
-Please give us all those pull requests and if that's too much of an effort please tweet us! @Deam_me @Murilobastdev or send us a mail!
-Deam@lelking.com Murilobast@lelking.com - DON'T BE AFRAID (we don't bite)! :-)
+Please give us some feedback!
+It's very appreciated and if you're struggling trying to understand something please tweet us or send us a mail. @Deam_me @Murilobast - Deam@Lelking.com Murilo@Lelking.com